 Upright row muscles worked: upper traps, delts, biceps, core

-Be careful when lowering the bar not to hit your body, and be especially careful when placing the bar down on the floor between sets.
-Remember, to use your glutes, bending your knees, keeping your back straight as you place the bar down on the floor.
+Be careful when lowering the bar not to hit your body, especially when placing the bar down on the floor between sets.
+Remember to use your glutes, bend your knees, keeping your back straight as you place the bar down on the floor.